Kallistos Ware: Professional and ecclesiastical life

 In 1966, Ware became Spalding Lecturer at the University of Oxford in Eastern Orthodox studies, a position he held for 35 years until his retirement.
 In 1970, he was appointed to a fellowship at Pembroke College, Oxford.
 In 1982, he was consecrated to the episcopate as an auxiliary bishop with the title Bishop of Diokleia (in Phrygia) in the Archdiocese of Thyateira and Great Britain of the Ecumenical Patriarchate.
 Following his consecration, Ware continued to teach at the University of Oxford and served in the Greek Orthodox parish in Oxford.
 From his retirement in 2001, Ware had continued to publish and to give lectures on Orthodox Christianity.
 He served as chairman of the board of directors of the Institute for Orthodox Christian Studies in Cambridge, and was chairman of the Friends of Orthodoxy on Iona (Scotland) and of the Friends of Mount Athos.
 On 30 March 2007, the Holy Synod of the Ecumenical Patriarchate elevated the Diocese of Diokleia in Phrygia to a titular metropolitan diocese and Ware to the rank of metropolitan.

 In 2017, Ware was awarded the Lambeth Cross for Ecumenism by the Archbishop of Canterbury "for his outstanding contribution to Anglican–Orthodox theological dialogue".

 Death

 In August 2022, Ware's caregivers reported he was in critical condition and "approaching the end of his life".
-He died at home in Oxford in the early hours of 24 August 2022 at age 87.
+He died at home in Oxford in the early hours of 24 August 2022 at age 87, and was buried in Wolvercote Cemetery on 1 September.